-(C 1/2)(1) The executive office shall require each individual adult applicant or beneficiary to disclose on their initial or subsequent application for emergency housing assistance benefits all prior criminal convictions, whether in the commonwealth or another jurisdiction.
+(C 1/2)(1) The executive office shall require each individual adult applicant or beneficiary to disclose on their initial or subsequent application for emergency housing assistance benefits all convictions or pending charges for serious crimes, as defined by the executive office, whether in the commonwealth or another jurisdiction.
 The executive office shall not require prior convictions that have been sealed or expunged to be disclosed.
-An adult applicant or beneficiary who fails to disclose prior criminal convictions consistent with this paragraph shall not be eligible for benefits and any existing benefits shall be terminated.
+An adult applicant or beneficiary who fails to disclose convictions or pending charges for serious crimes, as defined by the executive office, consistent with this paragraph shall not be eligible for benefits and any existing benefits shall be terminated.

-(2) The executive office shall obtain criminal offender record information from the department of criminal justice information services for each individual adult applicant or beneficiary prior to placement into the emergency housing assistance program.
+- (2) The executive office shall obtain criminal offender record information from the department of criminal justice information services for each individual adult applicant or beneficiary prior to placement into the emergency housing assistance program.
 An adult applicant or beneficiary who fails to consent to the executive office obtaining such criminal offender record information consistent with this paragraph shall not be eligible for benefits and any existing benefits shall be terminated.
-The executive office shall establish, through regulations, protocols on information received from the department of criminal justice information services.

-- (3) The executive office shall promulgate regulations placing limitations or exclusions on individuals found to have convictions or pending charges for serious crimes, as defined by the office by regulation. - SECTION 4.
-Paragraph (G) of said section 30 of said chapter 23B, inserted by section 3 of chapter 88 of the acts of 2024, is hereby amended by striking out subparagraphs (3) to (9), inclusive, and inserting in place thereof the following 6 subparagraphs:- - (3) A family with children or a pregnant woman with no other children that receives benefits through the emergency housing assistance program shall, subject to appropriation and rules, regulations and availability, remain eligible for the program for not more than 6 consecutive months. - (4) A family with children or pregnant woman with no other children that receives benefits through the emergency housing assistance program may receive extensions to the length of stay limit under subparagraph (3) upon written certification of hardship by the secretary; provided, however, that such hardship waivers shall be granted by the secretary for a family with an individual who: (i) is qualified as a veteran under clause Forty-third of section 7 of chapter 4 who is not enrolled in services specifically tailored to veterans, including, but not limited to, those administered by the executive office of veterans services; (ii) is at imminent risk of harm due to domestic violence; (iii) is documented as having a disability; (iv) has imminent pending placement in housing; (v) has a high-risk pregnancy or has recently given birth; or (vi) satisfies any additional criteria the secretary of housing and livable communities deems necessary.
+The executive office shall establish, through regulations, protocols on information received from the department of criminal justice information services. - (3) The executive office shall promulgate regulations placing limitations or exclusions on individuals found to have convictions or pending charges for serious crimes, as defined by the office by regulation. - SECTION 4.
+Paragraph (G) of said section 30 of said chapter 23B, inserted by section 3 of chapter 88 of the acts of 2024, is hereby amended by striking out subparagraphs (3) to (9), inclusive, and inserting in place thereof the following 6 subparagraphs:- - (3) A family with children or a pregnant woman with no other children that receives benefits through the emergency housing assistance program shall, subject to appropriation and rules, regulations and availability, remain eligible for the program for not more than 6 consecutive months. - (4) A family with children or pregnant woman with no other children that receives benefits through the emergency housing assistance program may receive extensions to the length of stay limit under subparagraph (3) upon written certification of hardship by the secretary; provided, however, that such hardship waivers shall be granted by the secretary for a family with an individual who: (i) is qualified as a veteran under clause Forty-third of section 7 of chapter 4 who is not enrolled in services specifically tailored to veterans, including, but not limited to, those administered by the executive office of veterans services; (ii) is at imminent risk of harm due to domestic violence; (iii) is documented as having a disability; (iv) has imminent pending placement in housing for the entire family receiving benefits under the emergency housing assistance program; (v) has a high-risk pregnancy, imminent pregnancy due date or has recently given birth; (vi) is under the age of 6; or (vii) satisfies any additional criteria the secretary of housing and livable communities deems necessary.